 VISIR_spc_obs_HRXAutoChopNod is functionally similar to VISIR_spc_obs_HRAutoChopNod, but uses a grism for cross-dispersion and order-separation.
-See Table $\ref{Table spc_obs_hrad}$ for a list of offered wavelengths.
-Note that the effective length of the spectrograph slit is limited to $\sim 4''$.
+The effective length of the spectrograph slit in this mode is limited to ~ 4".
+The entire wavelength range between 7.7 and 13.3 μ m is accessible using the cross-dispersed (HRX) mode.
 Total integration time (SEQ.TIME), the slit width (INS.SLIT1.WIDTH) and SEQ.CHOPNOD.DIR are specified as usual (§ 7.2).